csanhouidi/Shell-scripting/README.md

 ### HTML Content

-Create an `index.html` file with the following content:
+Create an `index.html` file with the following content and place it in the `www` directory:

 ```html
 <!DOCTYPE html>